-Chairman Buchanan.
+Chairman BUCHANAN.
 Without objection.

-Mr. Murphy.
+Mr. MURPHY.
 Mr. Richman, let me just ask you.
-You know, the thing that is going on in North Carolina right now, it seems to me that every -- across every -- in the Nation now, it is, hey, who is the next person can we acquire or pull something together?
+You know, the thing that is going on in North Carolina right now, it seems to me that every-across every-in the Nation now, it is, hey, who is the part parent as a real secret bar?

+next person can we acquire or pull something together?

-The only time I actually ever see that that is being appropriate -- I live in east North Carolina.
+The only time I actually ever see that that is being appropriate-I live in east North Carolina.
 We have a lot of rural hospitals.
 And by the way, they charge more because their payer mix stinks because Medicare, Medicaid, and no insurance doesn't pay anything.
 It doesn't pay anything.
 And those people are much sicker than the average urban population.